Chidalu567/ecommerce/frontend/README.md

 npm start
 ```

-> **This application is not meant for production yet unless being specified by chidalu**
+> **This application is not meant for production yet unless being specified by The owner of the Repo**

 ### SCREENS AVAILABLE